Pelvic inflammatory disease (PID)

 • Nucleic acid amplification tests (NAATs) to identify specific pathogens like Chlamydia trachomatis and Neisseria gonorrhoeae

-• Pelvic ultrasound scan to look for signs of inflammation, abscesses, or hydrosalpinx (fluid in the fallopian tubes)
+• Pelvic ultrasound scan to look for signs of inflammation, abscesses or hydrosalpinx (fluid in the fallopian tubes)

 • Blood tests to check for signs of infection

-Treatment Options for PID
+Treatment for PID

-Untreated PID can lead to complications such as pelvic abscess, which requires timely diagnosis and treatment.
+Untreated PID can cause pelvic abscess which requires timely diagnosis and treatment.* Oral antibiotics for mild to moderate cases

 • Intravenous antibiotics in hospital for severe infections